SidB16/My-Portfolio/README.md

-## Aren't I cool with my cool repo names? :poop:
+## Aren't I cool with my rad repo names? :poop:

 But seriously, I automated the deployment of my website using python and AWS Lambda :zap: